rdali/Document_Processing/bda/README.md

 - S3 buckets for raw and processed documents
 - Lambda functions for processing
 - SQS for message handling
-- AWS Bedrock for the call to Claude LLM
+- AWS Bedrock Data Automation